rust-lang/rust/doc/tutorial.md

 The `do` expression provides a way to treat higher-order functions (functions that take closures as arguments) as control structures.

-Consider this function which iterates over a vector of integers, passing in a pointer to each integer in the vector:
+Consider this function that iterates over a vector of integers, passing in a pointer to each integer in the vector:

 ~~~~